MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-private-link-storage-event-hub.md

 ### Review and create

 Review all the settings, and select **Create** to create the Private Endpoint.
 Confirm that you see the Private Endpoint connection you created shows up in the list of endpoints.
 ---

 ## Service Endpoint

+text bla bla bla

 # [Event Hub - service endpoint](#tab/event-hub)